 Where Futures End follows the interconnected stories of five teens.
 Dylan finds a way to cross into another world.
 Years later, Brixney tries to use social media to keep from being imprisoned in a debtor’s colony.
 Years after that, Epony and her boyfriend craft new identities for themselves as reality stars only to learn the secure future they crave will cost them what matters most: their authenticity and their love for each other.
 Later still Reef embarks on a dangerous mission via virtual reality game in an attempt to win an escape from a terror-stricken city.
-At last, Quinn meets a stranger who … Continue reading
+At last, Quinn meets a … Continue reading

 See You in the Cosmos

 11-year-old Alex Petroski loves space and rockets, his mom, his brother, and his dog Carl Sagan—named for his hero, the real-life astronomer.
 All he wants is to launch his golden iPod into space the way Carl Sagan (the man, not the dog) launched his Golden Record on the Voyager spacecraft in 1977.
 From Colorado to New Mexico, Las Vegas to L.A., Alex records a journey on his iPod to show other lifeforms what life on earth, his earth, is like.
 But his destination keeps changing.
 And the funny, lost, remarkable people he meets along the way can only … Continue reading

 Published May 23, 2013